Introduction

 Prepare Your RFP Response Early

-It might seem like you have plenty of time to complete your response, but there’s no time for procrastination.
+It might seem like you have plenty of time to complete your response to a RFP, but there’s no time for procrastination.
 Many times, RFPs can take much longer to complete than you originally think (especially if you have to perform outreach to other departments and organizations), so it’s best to start the process as early as possible.

 As soon as you receive the RFP, read the entire document line by line to better understand how to answer the request.
 Highlight anything you don’t have readily available, and begin seeking information that might take time to retrieve.
 Do you have the requested amount of case studies and customer references relevant to the RFP?
 Does HR need to pull employee numbers?
 Do you need a notary for attached forms or your CEO’s signature (who happens to live across the country)?
 Do you have a clarifying question that you need to submit before the cut-off date?